MaT1g3R/Halp/product.md

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)

+    Students that have extra free time either on weekends or during holidays would be able to use the app and make some extra cash.
+People without jobs would be able to use the app to find odd jobs between applying for a full time job to hold them over.
+People who want freelance work would see this as an opportunity to work their own hours and be their own boss, effectively taking the work into their own hands.
+For people who need odd jobs done (the people supplying the jobs) this could range from anything like getting help with moving furniture, assembling things , or even other housework.
+Someone that is looking for extra work but does not want to make a time commitment to either a full or part time job would be able to use this app as an opportunity to find jobs.

 ----

 ### Highlights